lizzyliu666/lizzyliu666.github.io/_pages/about.md

 <em>Currently on the academic job market for postdoctoral and tenure-track faculty positions!</em>
 </div>

+I am lucky to be advised by Dr. Yan Zhang, who always supports my research and personal growth.
 I am also a research associate at the Computational Affective and Social Cognition Lab at UT Austin, led by Prof. Desmond C. Ong (Psychology) and Prof. Jessy Li (CS).
 Before my doctoral study, I graduated from Peking University in 2021 with two B.S. degrees in Information Management and Economics.

 **Recent Updates**
 - 🖌️ **CSCW 2025** — attended the Doctoral Consortium, presented two papers, and met so many wonderful people!
 Nov, 2025